mikekistler/aspnet-openapi-examples/README.md

 By default in a .NET web application, property names in a schema are the camel-case form of the class or record property name.
-This can be changed using the `PropertyNamingPolicy` in the [JsonSerializerOptions], and can be changed on an individual property with the the [`JsonPropertyName`] attribute.
+This can be changed using the `PropertyNamingPolicy` in the [JsonSerializerOptions], and can be changed on an individual property with the [`JsonPropertyName`] attribute.

 [`JsonPropertyName`]: https://docs.microsoft.com/dotnet/api/system.text.json.serialization.jsonpropertynameattribute?view=net-9.0